The SALSA MLPA Probemix P138 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1

 defects being reported in ~20% of OS patients), West syndrome (WS), Lennox-Gastaut syndrome (LGS), Dravet syndrome (not SCN1A

--related), classic Rett syndrome (not MECP2
+-related), classic Rett syndrome (not MECP2-

--related) and atypical Rett syndrome (not CDKL5
+related) and atypical Rett syndrome (not CDKL5

 -related).
 OS can develop into WS, this transition is accompanied by changes in the EEG, from suppression burst (OS) to hypsarrhythmia (WS).
 When progression continues to LGS it develops a generalized slow spike-wave pattern.
-More information is available at https://www.ncbi.nlm.nih.gov/books/NBK396561/
+More information is available at https://www.ncbi.nlm.nih.gov/books/NBK396561/.

-and twenty-one probes for STXBP1
+gene and 21 probes for the STXBP1

-This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com